dvoiss/global-gradle-plugin/README.md

 Notes
 -----

 Gradle 2.1 introduced a `plugins` block that can be used to add plugins.
-This will not work with this plugin because it needs to be in a project's `buildscript` block.
+This will not work with this plugin because the `plugins` block needs to be in a project's `buildscript` block whereas this plugin works from the `allprojects` block.
 There are also the following issues:

 1. [How do I apply a plugin to a project from a (shared) applied .gradle file?](https://discuss.gradle.org/t/how-do-i-apply-a-plugin-to-a-project-from-a-shared-applied-gradle-file/7508).
 To apply a plugin from an external buildscript, our `init.gradle` in this case, we have to use the fully qualified class name (`com.dvoiss.globalplugins.GlobalDependencyPlugin`) instead of the ID (`com.dvoiss.globalplugins`).
 2. [Cannot load custom plugin (from outside distribution) to project from an init script](https://issues.gradle.org/browse/GRADLE-2407).
 There is an open ticket on gradle.org that will obsolete this plugin once resolved.